Community Choice Energy

 - address growing concerns around predatory customer practices in the energy market.

-Boston's Community Choice Power Supply Program Aggregation Plan is now available for public comment.
+Boston's Community Choice Power Supply Program Aggregation Plan is currently with the Department of Public Utilities (DPU).

 - voluntary participation